Here are the results of the independent WSER Runner Survey from the June 25-26, 2016 race, conducted by ultralive.net.

 All runners have to go through check-in the day before the race in Squaw Valley and the survey team was positioned at the entrance of the check-in.
-Participation was completely voluntary and 94% of starters took some extra time to answer the 10 questions.
-We were able to correlate the data to finish times to make the analysis even more interesting.
+Participation was completely voluntary and 94% of starters took some extra time to answer the questions.
+And we were able to correlate the data to finish times to make the analysis even more interesting.

 The runners were asked the following questions: